Kxpi/iot-speed-trap/README.md

 </p>

 ### AWS
 AWS IoT Core is a service that allows to add *things* that will publish their data over MQTT.
 It's possible to subscribe to given topic and lookup incoming data.
-There were 2 IoT Rules created - one is triggered on every message received, adding records to AWS Timestream DB, and the other rule acts every time there is a field with ticket.
-The second one invokes a AWS Lambda function responsible for generating a PDF ticket with picture from S3 and sending it via e-mail to (for now) examplary driver.
-Timestream stores all recorded measurements, which allows to utilize Grafana to analyze and filter collected data.
+There were 2 IoT Rules created - one is triggered on every message received, adding records to DynamoDB, and the other rule acts every time there is a field with ticket.
+The second one invokes a AWS Lambda function responsible for taking a certain picture from S3, creating an e-mail message with ticket and sending it via SES to (for now) examplary driver.
+DynamoDB stores all fields of data received over MQTT in JSONs, which allows to utilize Grafana for analyzing and filtering collected data.

 #### Infrastructure
 <p align="center">